-Join Bill Ferguson for an in-depth discussion in this video Configuring load balancing, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Configuring load balancing, part of Learning VMware NSX.

 - [Voiceover] What's the first thing you think about…when you think about Load Balancing?…Probably, balancing loads, right?…Well, load balancers actually do…more than one thing.…Yes, they do distribute loads.…But, load balancers…can also provide for redundancy.…How do they do that?…Well, the idea is this.…You have a group of users…who need a resource.…But instead of giving them access directly to the box…that has that resource,…you actually have more than one box…that could provide the resource.…